EnviroDIY/ModularSensors/README.md

 #### <a name="OBS3"></a>[Campbell Scientific OBS-3+](https://www.campbellsci.com/obs-3plus)

+The OBS-3 sends out a simple analog signal between 0 and 2.5V.
+To convert that to a high resolution digital signal, the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
+The TI ADS1115 ADD communicates with the board via I2C and should have its address set as 0x48.
+To use a different I2C address for the ADS1115, add the line `#define ADS1X15_ADDRESS (0x##)` to your sketch below the line `#include <CampbellOBS3.h>`.
+The OBS-3 requires a 5-15V power supply, which can be turned off between measurements.
+(It may actually run on power as low as 3.3V.)
+The power supply is connected to the red wire, low range output comes from the blue wire, high range output comes from the white wire, and the black, greeen, and silver/unshielded wires should all be connected to ground.
+The TI ADS1115 requires a 2-5.5V power supply.

-The power pin, analog data pin, and calibration values _in Volts_ for Ax^2 + Bx + C are required as inputs and the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
+The Arduino pin controlling power on/off, analog data pin _on the TI ADS1115_, and calibration values _in Volts_ for Ax^2 + Bx + C are required for the sensor constructor.
 A custom variable code can be entered as a second argument in the variable constructors, and it is very strongly recommended that you use this otherwise it will be very difficult to determine which return is high and which is low range on the sensor.

 Note that to access both the high and low range returns, two instances must be created, one at the low range return pin and one at the high pin.